DaizeDong/Introduction-to-Causal-Inference/Introduction to Causal Inference.md

 # Introduction to Causal Inference

-This is a brief note on [Brady Neal]([Brady Neal - About Me](https://www.bradyneal.com/aboutme))'s online causal inference course.
+This is a brief note on [Brady Neal](https://www.bradyneal.com/aboutme)'s online causal inference course.
 Contents are arranged by the course textbook.
-Some sections are slightly modified according to my personal comprehension to help understanding. *Last update on July 31th, 2022.*
+Some sections are slightly modified according to my personal comprehension to help understanding. *Last update on August 1st, 2022.*

 **Course Website：** [Introduction to Causal Inference (bradyneal.com)](https://www.bradyneal.com/causal-inference-course)

 **Textbook：** [Introduction_to_Causal_Inference-Dec17_2020-Neal](https://www.bradyneal.com/Introduction_to_Causal_Inference-Dec17_2020-Neal.pdf)